 Our Top 5 Tips

 Birthing Cave is one of the most popular caves to visit in Sedona, Arizona.
-Previous hikers rate the trail at 4.6 / 5 on All Trails.
+Previous hikers rate the trail at 4.6/5 on All Trails.
 It’s an easy hike with a short moderate climb to access the cave.
-Long Canyon trailhead parking is limited but there are alternate options nearby.
-Late afternoon is the best time to hike the trail.
+Long Canyon trailhead parking is limited but there are alternate options nearby, and late afternoon is the best time to hike the trail.
+Don’t miss our travel guide for Sedona to see more hikes, caves and attractions.

 Is Birthing Cave worth it?

-We hope this guide to hiking Long Canyon Trail to the Birthing Cave helps with planning your visit to Sedona, Arizona!
+We hope our guide to hiking Long Canyon Trail to the Birthing Cave helps with planning your visit to Sedona!

 Happy Hiking,